NM judge says mom accused of throwing baby in dumpster will stand trial - NewsBreak

 District Attorney Dianna Luce said, “We are thankful that this first step towards justice has resulted in a finding of probable cause, and we look forward to trying this case on the merits.”

-Although Avila has been bound over for trial, she is presumed innocent until proven guilty at trial.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Although the Avila has been bound-over for trial, she is presumed innocent until proven guilty at trial.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.